sethmlarson/sethmlarson.dev/app/markdown/2023-07-15/security-developer-in-residence-weekly-report-3.md

 Now that this has been released and we have metrics for Trusted Publisher adoption we can see if it makes any noticeable difference in the rate of adoption.

-That's all for this week! 👋
+That's all for this week! 👋 If you're interested in more you can read [next week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-2) or [last week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-4).